threnjen/boardgamegeek/README.md

 - Defines potential neighbors as other users with at least 5 items in common
 - Evaluates user's cosine similarity to each potential neighbor.
 Similarity is calculated on all items rated in common, with the minimum of 5.
 - System defines neighbors over .8 similarity as part of neighborhood (entire potential neighborhood would be valid, but we cut off for computational cost reasons)
-- Any item rated by at least 5 neighbors produces a rating for the user which is weighted by the neighbor's similarity
+- Any item rated by at least 5 neighbors produces an item rating for the user, which is weighted by each contributing neighbor's similarity
-- All ratings above the user's mean are served as recommendations
+- Items rated above 0 are served as recommendations (user mean is added back for presentation)

 ### Meeting our Objectives